-Figure 4 presents a typical set of scanpaths produced by the model, during the Control, Possible, and Impossible events (the green "x" indicates the center of the fovea, while the trailing dots indicate recent fixations).
-When no box is present, the model generates at least 2 anticipatory behaviors, including: (1) movement of the fovea toward the left side of the display at the start of the event, before the car appears ("Control event", Frame 17), and (2) an anticipatory saccade from the left to the right of the screen while the car is occluded ("Control event", Frame 55).
+One way to address this question is to analyze the tracking behavior or "eye movements" of the model on a moment-to-moment basis.
+Figure 4 presents a typical set of scanpaths produced by the model during the Control, Possible, and Impossible events (the "x" indicates the center of the fovea, and the trailing dots indicate recent fixations).
+This figure illustrates several interesting behaviors of the model.

+First, during the Control event (i.e., when no box is present), the model generates two distinct anticipatory behaviors: (1) movement of the fovea toward the left side of the display at the start of the event, before the car appears ("Control event," Frame 17), and (2) an anticipatory saccade from the left to the right of the screen while the car is occluded ("Control event," Frame 55).